Incredible-Aik/Virtualization-Project/README.md

-# 🧪 Virtualization Project – Ubuntu Deployment with Pigeon Game
+# 🧪 Virtualization Project – Ubuntu Deployment with Penguin Game

 ## 🎯 Overview

 This was a group-based school project focused on **virtualization**.
 Our objective was to create a fully functional **virtual machine**, install an operating system of our choice, and deploy an application within that environment.

-We chose to install **Ubuntu OS** and deployed a simple **pigeon shooting game** as our application.
+We chose to install **Ubuntu OS** and deployed a simple **penguin shooting game** as our application.
 This project allowed us to understand the fundamentals of virtual machines, OS installation, and collaborative tech workflows.

 ---